Balmoral, New South Wales: Recreation

 A number of eateries are situated along The Esplanade, the main thoroughfare along the beach, ranging from take away to restaurant dining.
 The Balmoral Rotunda is the home of Shakespeare by the Sea, a summer outdoor event.
 Other notable events include the annual Mudgee Wine Festival and the annual Carols By Candlelight hosted at the Rotunda in December.
 The Rotunda and Rocky Point Island are also popular for wedding ceremonies and photographs.

 Organisations and facilities include Balmoral Oval, a substantial netted swimming area (Balmoral Baths), Balmoral Sailing Club, a sea scout troop, and two swimming clubs.

 Beaches

 Balmoral features Balmoral and Edwards Beaches, both of which are separated by the outcrop of Rocky Point.
 Both beaches are usually referred to as simply Balmoral.
 The locality has views across the entrance to Middle Harbour to North Head, Manly, and Clontarf.
 The harbour beaches face north east and is sheltered from ocean swell by Middle Head.
 The entire beach is listed on the Register of the National Estate as the 'Balmoral Beach Conservation Area'.
 The conservation area includes the promenade, the esplanade, the Rotunda and the Bathers' Pavilion, which date back to the 1930s.

 Name legacy

-In February 2021 Transport for NSW advised that one of the series 2 Emerald-class ferries to commence service on the Manly ferry service around the middle of 2021, would be named Balmoral after Balmoral Beach.
+In 2021 Transport for NSW named one of its Emerald class ferries used on the Manly ferry service Balmoral.